Mattel unveils BTS dolls on Twitter to mixed fan reception

 "How do all the other dolls look somewhat good then there's just Tae... like how do you mess up this bad," Twitter user @multisfeed said.

-However, not all the reactions were negative, as some fans tweeted to Mattel thanking them for the time and effort taken to make the dolls.
+However, not all the reactions were negative, as some fans tweeted Mattel thanking it for the time and effort taken to make the dolls.

 Twitter user @jessst0691 tweeted: "Thank you for all the opportunities & offers you have for both BTS & Army!"